Best Acne Scar Removal Methods

 Subcision

-Subcision is a minor dermatologic surgery procedure that can be used to treat depressed scars.
+Subcision is a minor dermatologic surgery procedure that can be used to treat atrophic scars.
 Subcision is performed using a cannula or hypodermic needle to puncture the skin and break up the fibrotic strands of scar tissue that are tethering the top layers of skin to the underlying tissue.
-Once the tether is broken and the fibrotic bands of scar tissue are released, new collagen production is stimulated in the treated area, gradually resulting in a smoother, more even texture.
+Once the rope is broken and the fibrotic bands of scar tissue are released, new collagen production is stimulated in the treated area, gradually resulting in a smoother, more even skin texture.
 Dr. Green often performs subcision with dermal filler injections.
 If subcision is performed with dermal fillers, the filler is then injected directly into the acne scar to replace lost volume and provide a smoother skin texture.
 Subcision is an effective treatment option for rolling scars and shallow boxcar scars.
-Subcision is not typically recommended for icepick scars or very deep boxcar scars.
-Acne scar subcision typically requires multiple treatment sessions to achieve the desired results.
+Subcision is not typically recommended for icepick or deep boxcar scars.
+Usually, multiple treatment sessions are required to achieve the desired results.

 Sculptra with Restylane and eMatrix